-There aren't many towns that can boast of a world class zoo on their doorstep but we can!
+There aren't many towns that can boast a world class zoo on their doorstep but we can!
 Paignton Zoo.
-Almost 100 years old, it was founded in 1923 by Herbert Whitley, son of a brewing tycoon of the time and opened its doors as the Torbay Zoological Gardens. and over the years gained an enviable reputation for education and research.
-Visitors will not be disappointed as the zoos extensive list of 'guests' includes everything from lions, tigers, giraffes, rhinos and elephants to orang-utans, boa constrictors and a host of other four and two legged friends and slightly less friendly friends!
+Almost 100 years old, it was founded in 1923 by Herbert Whitley, son of a brewing tycoon of the time, and opened its doors as the Torbay Zoological Gardens.
+Since then, over many years, it has gained an enviable reputation for education and research.
+Visitors will not be disappointed as the zoos extensive list of 'guests' includes everything from lions, tigers, giraffes, rhinos and elephants to orang-utans, boa constrictors and a host of other four and two legged friends and slightly less friendly ones!
 In fact there's over 2,000 to get to know.
-And the experience starts from the moment you park as your walk to the entrance is accompanied by the sounds of jungle wildfe coming from the bushes that line the path.
+And the experience starts from the moment you park and walk to the entrance accompanied by the sounds of jungle wildlife coming from the bushes that line the path.
 Great fun!

 Totnes Rd, Paignton TQ4 7EU

-Though modest in size as a town, Brixham is one of Britains most important fishing ports as it handles a more diverse and greater value of catch than any other British port.
-A town of two parts, Cowtown the area on top of the hill where the farmers lived, while around the harbour is Fishtown home to the fishermen.
-It hasn't only been fish that brought wealth to the town.
+Though modest in size as a town, Brixham is one of Britain's most important fishing ports as it handles a more diverse and greater value catch than any other British port.
+It's a town of two parts, Cowtown the area on top of the hill where the farmers lived, while around the harbour is Fishtown home to the fishermen.
+Yet it hasn't only been fish that brought wealth to the town.
 In earlier times it was also home to the odd pirate or two.
-From that era you'll find tied up in the harbour a life size replica of Sir Francis Drake's ship the Golden Hind.
-Not surprisingly you'll find the odd fish restaurant or two lining the harbour.
+You'll find tied up in the harbour a life size replica of Sir Francis Drake's ship the Golden Hind.
+Not surprisingly you'll find the odd fish restaurant or two lining the harbour too!

 Hampton Ave, Babbacombe, Torquay TQ1 3LA

-When the significance of the finds that were being unearthed began to become apparent, in the yet to be named Kents Caverns, no less than author of 'Origins of the Species' Charles `Darwin made a beeline to Torquay to spend several weeks observing the excavations.
-In total it took 15 years to dig out the tonnes of remains left by stone age hunters which now leave us with an extensive labyrinth of caverns.
-Surrounded by 400 million year old rocks and spectacular stalagmites and stalactites, the caves which are one of the most important Stone Age sites in Europe, rather eerily maintain a constant 14c temperature all by themselves, which makes them yet another fascinating all weather attraction.
+When the significance of the finds that were being unearthed began to become apparent in the (yet to be named) Kents Caverns, no less than author of 'Origins of the Species' Charles Darwin made a beeline to Torquay to spend several weeks observing the excavations.
+In total it took 15 years to dig out the tonnes of remains left by stone age hunters which now leave us with an extensive and fascinating labyrinth of caverns.
+Surrounded by 400 million year old rocks and spectacular stalagmites and stalactites, the caves - one of the most important Stone Age sites in Europe - rather eerily maintain a constant 14c temperature all by themselves, which makes them yet another fascinating all weather attraction.
 In fact on a hot day you won't want to leave!

 91 Ilsham Rd, Torquay TQ1 2JF

-It maybe relatively modest in size but the museum holds an incredible array of over 30,000 artifacts tracing the history, both ancient and modern, of the Torbay area.
+It may be relatively modest in size but the museum holds an incredible array of over 30,000 artefacts tracing the history, both ancient and modern, of the Torbay area.
 There are ever changing special exhibitions so always worth checking to see what's on.

 529 Babbacombe Rd, Torquay TQ1 1HG